 - Gen Z is entrepreneurial.
 This generation is more likely to have worked on a craft than millennials at the same age (42 percent vs. 25 percent) and are interested in developing skills related to starting a business.

-As your organization prepares to welcome Gen Z into the workforce, keep these tips in mind to attract and retain the best and brightest.
+Here's how to welcome Gen Z into your workforce and to attract and retain the best and brightest:

 - Live your company’s values.
 Highlight how your brand helps change the world for the better through sustainability practices, and community service projects and partnerships.

 - Underline growth opportunities.
 A future-focused group, Gen Z desires an organization that offers a clear career advancement path, as well as mentorship opportunities.

 - Be authentic.
 Always.
 This is not a one-size-fits-all generation.
 Tailor your messaging to appeal directly to them and underscore the authenticity and transparency of your organization.
 Thought leadership blog posts and articles hold a lot of clout with Gen Z.